chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-buildkite-identity.md

 To test the identity you created with Terraform in the previous section, navigate to your Buildkite pipeline.
 From the Buildkite Dashboard, click **Pipelines** in the top navigation bar and then click on the pipeline you specified in the `buildkite.tf` file.

 From there, click the **Edit Steps** button to add the following commands to a step in your pipeline.
+Be sure to replace `<your buildkite identity>` with the identity UIDP you noted down in the previous section.

 ```
 - command: |
-	wget -O chainctl "https://dl.enforce.dev/chainctl/latest/chainctl_linux_$(uname -m)"
+	curl -o chainctl "https://dl.enforce.dev/chainctl/latest/chainctl_$(uname -s | tr '[:upper:]' '[:lower:]')_$(uname -m)"
 	chmod +x chainctl
-	mv chainctl /usr/bin

-	# Assume
-	chainctl auth login --identity-token $(buildkite-agent oidc request-token --audience issuer.enforce.dev) --identity <your buildkite identity>
+	./chainctl auth login --identity-token $(buildkite-agent oidc request-token --audience issuer.enforce.dev) --identity <your buildkite identity>
+    chainctl policy ls
 ```

+These commands will cause your Buildkite pipeline to download `chainctl` and make it executable.
+It will then sign in to Chainguard Enforce using the Buildkite identity you generated previously.
+If this workflow can successfully assume the identity, then it will be able to execute the `chainctl policy ls` command and retrieve the list of policies associated with the g

 There are a couple ways you can add commands to an existing Buildkite pipeline, so follow whatever procedure works best for you.

-If you followed the [**Getting Started** guide linked in the prerequisites](), your pipeline will have a structure like this.
+If you followed the [**Getting Started** guide linked in the prerequisites](https://buildkite.com/docs/tutorials/getting-started), your pipeline will have a structure like this.

 ```
 steps:
   - label: "Pipeline upload"
-	command:buildkite-agent pipeline upload
+	command: buildkite-agent pipeline upload
 ```

 You could add the commands for testing the identity like this.